 - Peel the sweet potatoes and chop into 2″ chunks.
 Then, carefully peel, halve, and seed the squash.
 Cut into 2″ chunks.
 Set aside.

 - In 5-6 qt stockpot or saucepan, over medium heat, heat the Olive Oil.
 Once hot, add the chopped shallot, onion, celery and carrots.
 Stir occasionally, and cook until onions and shallots are translucent, about 6-8 minutes.

 - Once vegetables are cooked, add the salt, pepper, paprika, sage, and cumin.
 Stir until nicely mixed.
-Add the soy sauce, vinegar, liquid smoke, and stock.
+Add the soy sauce, vinegar, 1/2 teaspoon liquid smoke, and stock.

 - Add the cubed sweet potato and squash.
 Bring to boil.
 Reduce heat to high simmer.
 Cook until the cubes are fork tender, meaning soft all the way through, feeling like they will break apart when you push the fork in.
 This should take between 20-40 minutes, depending on your heat level, and size of the cubes.
 So check regularly.